First-Order Bayesian Regret Analysis of Thompson Sampling: Combinatorial Semi-bandit Setting

-We now consider semi-bandit feedback in the combinatorial setting, combining the intricacies of the previous two sections.
-We again have an action set $\mathcal A$ contained in the set $\{a\in \{0,1\}^d:||a||_1=m\}$, but now we observe the $m$ losses of the arms we played.
-A natural generalization of the bandit $m=1$ proof to higher $m$ yields a first-order regret bound of $\tilde O(\sqrt{md\underline{L}^*})$.
+We now consider semi-bandit feedback in the combinatorial setting, combining the intricacies of Sections~\ref{sec:combinatorial} and~\ref{sec:bandit}.
+We again have an action set $\mathcal A$ contained in the set $\{a\in \{0,1\}^d:||a||_1=m\}$, but now we observe the $m$ losses of the arms played.
+A natural generalization of the bandit $m=1$ proof to higher $m$ yields a first-order regret bound of $\tilde O(\sqrt{md\oL^*})$.
 However, we give a refined analysis using an additional trick of ranking the $m$ arms in $a^*$ by their total loss and performing an information theoretic analysis on a certain set partition of these $m$ optimal arms.
-This method allows us to obtain a $\tilde O(\sqrt{d\underline{L}^*})$ regret bound for the semi-bandit regret.
+This method allows us to obtain a $\tilde O(\sqrt{d\oL^*})$ regret bound for the semi-bandit regret.
 The analyses based on other mirror maps extend as well.
-We leave the proofs to the Appendix.

-\begin{restatable}{theorem}{semibanditTS} Suppose that the best combinatorial action almost surely has total loss at most $\underline{L}^*$.
-Then Thompson sampling with semi-bandit feedback obeys the regret estimate